fletchjp/MERG-Arduino-Software/README.md

  Note that the overhead is greater using both libraries.

+ I have done some experiments on using headers for configuration which do not change the memory usage.

  ## Editors

  There is a choice of editors for working with GitHub.
 I am using Virtual Studio Code (VS Code).
 This recognises the Arduino files and generates .json configuration files.
 I am going to use .gitignore so that these files are not catalogued by GitHub although they do seem to get into the repository.